Skip to Content

 Mark enjoying a sunset cruise in SF Bay with Alcatraz in the background

-You can choose to sail during the day or at sunset.
-We advise booking in advance, especially for the sunset time slot.
+San Francisco Bay Cruises are one of the best ways to see the Golden Gate Bridge, city skyline and Alcatraz Island but without stopping.
+You can choose to sail during the day or at sunset, and we recommend booking in advance, especially for the sunset time slot.

 We took a sunset cruise with Blue and Gold Fleet.
 The ticket office can be found right in Fisherman’s Wharf between Pier 39 and Pier 41.